fishjam-dev/membrane_rtc_engine/internal_docs/simulcast/simulcast.md

 Additionaly, sender can turn off/on specific encoding.
 Membrane RTC Engine will detect changes and switch to another available encoding.

+## Codecs
+At the moment, both H264 and VP8 codecs are supported.

 ## Logic
 Switching between encodings has to be performed transparently from the receiver point of view.
 This implies that: